BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/IOFilters/VtkRectilinearGridWriter.md

 ## Description ##
 This Filter reads the **Field** and phase ids together with image parameters required by Vtk to an output file named by the user.
-The file is used to generate the image of the grains and phases of the grains.
+The file is used to generate the image of the **Fields** and phases of the **Fields**.

 ## Parameters ##